googlecodelabs/migrate-python2-appengine/README.md

 [Google App Engine](https://cloud.google.com/appengine) (Standard) has undergone significant changes between the legacy and next generation platforms.
 To address this, we've created a set of codelabs (free, online, self-paced, hands-on tutorials) to show developers how to perform individual migrations they can apply to modernize their apps for the latest runtimes, with this repo managing the samples from those codelabs.

-Codelabs begin with a "START" code base then walks developers through that migration step, resulting in a "FINISH" repo.
-If you made any mistakes along the way, you can always go back to START or compare your code with that in the FINISH folder to see the differences.
-Since another goal is to port to Python 3, some codelabs have a bonus section for that purpose.
+Each codelab begins with a "START" code base then walks developers through that migration step, resulting in a "FINISH" repo.
+If you make any mistakes along the way, you can always go back to START or compare your code with what's in the FINISH folder to see the differences.
+We also want to help you port to the Python 3 runtime, so some codelabs contain a bonus section for that purpose.

 > **NOTE:** These migrations are *only* for those with Python 2 (2.7) App Engine apps.
 > 1. *Python 3.x App Engine users*: You're *already* on the next-gen platform, so there's no need for you to be here unless you help 2.x developers migrate.